min2ha/ukwa-site/content/target/48451/index.en.md

   "subject": "Brexit"
 }

-# Prime Minister's Office: The government's negotiating objectives for exiting the EU: PM speech

 Prime Minister Theresa May set out the Plan for Britain, including the 12 priorities that the UK government will use to negotiate Brexit.